We Can't Be Colorblind in a World of Incredible Hues

 The most problematic one is this last shirt that looks dark with combined dark gray and bluish tints -- definitely not black, definitely not gray, but definitely neither blue nor navy blue.
 It is a complex, sophisticated blend of color no one can place.

-People can't agree on what it is called, but the closest concensus is "dark gray."
+People can't agree on what it is called, but the closest consensus is "dark gray."
 But it is not exactly dark gray, the color of graphite in a certain grade of pencils, because it has bluish tint.
 I can't find an equivalent of it in nature (or as they put it today, nature-equivalent).

 A careful Internet search reveals the closest term for this color to be, no, not midnight blue, but charcoal blue.
 It's the only term that fits I almost heard "Eureka!" in my mind.
 Oh, the feeling of relief I had after that.